GorillaInTheStack/monkey-sec-blog/content/posts/cryptograpy/ecdsa-nonce-reuse/index.md

 about [elliptic curves over finite fields](https://en.wikipedia.org/wiki/Elliptic_curve#Algorithms_that_use_elliptic_curves) and how they create a system that is used to create cryptographic algorithms with elliptic curve arithmetics.

-What is important for us (programmers) is to know how this algorithm work on a high level and what is it about it that makes it secure.
+What is important for us (programmers) is to know how this algorithm works on a high level.
+Additionally, to know what is it about it that makes it secure.

 Let's take a look at how this algorithm function with two participants involved.
 Take a look at the following diagram.